BlueGeek3/pattichis-project/README.md

 - (Optional) Expo Go app on your phone (for on-device testing)

+- Create a new database with the name **multiplesclerosisdb** on phpMyAdmin on the xampp server and add the tables needed:
+  - Import the database schema **multiplesclerosisdb.sql** to the newly created database,
+  - Run the query **query.txt**.

 ### Backend (FastAPI)

 - Create & activate a virtual environment, install deps, run server